rebelsky/sams-assorted-musings-reflections/too-much-to-write-2018-01-25.md

 When I'm musing, or doing other work, I tend to record other topics that I expect to muse about in the near future.
 I restarted musing less than a month ago.
-In that period, I have not only written about nearly thirty new topics that add had not been on my backlog [1], I've added about forty new topics to my "to muse about" list [2].
+In that period, I have not only written about nearly thirty new topics that had not been on my backlog [1], I've added about forty new topics to my "to muse about" list [2].

 What are they?
 A number have to do with teaching: A note on what it's